satellite-image-deep-learning/techniques/README.md

 * [rmstripes](https://github.com/DHI-GRAS/rmstripes) -> Remove stripes from images with a combined wavelet/FFT approach
 * [activeloopai Hub](https://github.com/activeloopai/hub) -> The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
 Works locally or on any cloud.
 Scalable data pipelines.
 * [sewar](https://github.com/andrewekhalel/sewar) -> All image quality metrics you need in one package
-* [fiftyone](https://github.com/voxel51/fiftyone) -> open-source tool for building high-quality datasets and computer vision models.
-Visualise complex labels, evaluating models, exploring scenarios of interest, identifying failure modes, finding annotation mistakes, and much more!
+* [fiftyone](https://github.com/voxel51/fiftyone) -> open-source tool for building high quality datasets and computer vision models.
+Visualise labels, evaluate model predictions, explore scenarios of interest, identify failure modes, find annotation mistakes, and much more!
 * [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet.
 * [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
 * [Satellite imagery label tool](https://github.com/calebrob6/labeling-tool) -> provides an easy way to collect a random sample of labels over a given scene of satellite imagery